Ultimate DIY Wildlife Safari Loop

 The West wouldn’t be the West without its amazing wildlife.
-Grizzly bears, moose, elk, black bears, bald eagles, wild horses, bison, and wolves all call Yellowstone Country home.
+Grizzly bears, moose, elk, black bears, bald eagles, wild horses, bison, and wolves all call the Yellowstone area home.
 From the thrill of spotting an animal in its native habitat to learning more about wildlife at an interpretive center, the West offers a bounty of opportunities to get in touch with your wild side on this wildlife safari loop.

 Hikers should try the 10-mile (round-trip) Amphitheater Lake Trail or the 13.6-mile (round-trip) hike to Forks of Cascade Canyon.
 Other great sites for wildlife-watching include Timbered Island, Blacktail Ponds, and along the Snake River.
 Be bear aware: Make noise while hiking to prevent surprise encounters and consider carrying bear spray.